ItalyPaleAle/svelte-spa-router/Advanced Usage.md

 ## Route groups

-You can get the same result by creating a Svelte component which nests other components.
+You can get route groups by creating a Svelte component which nests the other components.
 For example:

 ````html
 <!-- RouteA.svelte -->